ENQUIRE NOW

 In the end, Li House was named the “World Heritage House” and will be given resources to develop a pupil-led house project aimed at supporting their community, linked to one of the 17 goals.

-This will help Huili pupils build upon all the amazing work the Huili community has already done to support the local community and in turn, instil in our pupils a sense of meaning and purpose.
+This will help Hiba pupils build upon all the amazing work the Hiba community has already done to support the local community and in turn, instil in our pupils a sense of meaning and purpose.

 WeChat Image_20211014162333.jpg